MAD9137/f2024/docs/modules/week5/custom-table-cell.md

 ![Custom Cell](/F2020/assets/img/CustomizeCell_2.png)

-Name the file, in this case the struct will be called UserInfo so the file would also need to be named UserInfo.
-Then, click the Create button.
+This file will hold the definition for a struct called UserInfo, so the file would also need to be named UserInfo.
+Then, click the Create button to make the file.

-After the struct file is created, you will need to write a Swift struct that has the properties you want passed to each tableCell (name and imageName in this case).
+After the struct file is created, you will need to write a Swift struct that has the properties you want passed to each tableViewCell (in this case String variables called _name_ and _imageName_).

 ![Custom Cell](/F2020/assets/img/CustomizeCell_3.png)

-For this example, a series of different images is added in the Assets.xcassets file imported from the zip file from the previous lesson, each one will be displayed with an associated name.
-The UserInfo objects will store a name, and a string that contains an associated image name.
+For this example, the rest of the images from last lessons zip file will be added to the Assets.xcassets.
+Each image will be displayed with an associated name in the cell.
+The UserInfo objects variable called _imageName_ will be set to the associated image name.

 ![Custom Cell](/F2020/assets/img/CustomizeCell_4.png)

+## Create an Array of Structs That Hold Cell Data, and Use It

-Going back into the tableViewController class, the String array must be changed to hold UserInfo objects, and populated with the init method of the struct.
-Each UserInfo object has been created with a unique name and the name of an image from the assets.
+Going back into the tableViewController class, the array must be changed to hold UserInfo objects instead of String variables, and get populated with the information passed into the UserInfo struct init methods.
+For this example, each UserInfo object has been manually created right in the array with it's unique name and the imageName referring to an image in the assets.

 Next, in the `tableView(_ tableView: UITableView, numberOfRowsInSection section: Int)` function, verify the array name is the same that we are returning the count of (if you chose to changed it).

 Lastly, we need to set each new cell to its corresponding data from the array of objects.
-The image below shows how to access `name` and `imageName` properties from the struct in the array using the `indexPath.row` value, and set the cell textLabel and imageView with this data.
+The image below shows how to access `name` and `imageName` properties from the struct in the array using the `indexPath.row` value, and how to set the cell textLabel and imageView with this data.

 ![Custom Cell](/F2020/assets/img/CustomizeCell_5.png)

 When the application runs, it will now show each piece of custom data displayed properly within each of the tableViewCell objects, but the images have been shrunk to fit inside the slim table cells.

+## Increase TableViewCell Height

 If you want to change the size of each of the tableViewCells, you simply need to change the height of the Prototype Cell.

 First, select the tableView and open the Size Inspector on the right of Xcode.